 Kalaw to Inle Lake

-Depart Kalaw for Nyuangshwe today, where you'll be spending time around Inle Lake.
-Set off across the mountains and farms and stop off at the Pindaya Caves, one of the Golden Caves in Shan state.
+Leave Kalaw for Nyuangshwe today, where you'll be spending time around Inle Lake.
+You'll set off across the mountains and farms and stop off at the Pindaya Caves, one of the Golden Caves in Shan state.
 Pilgrims flock here to worship the 8,000 golden Buddha images within the caverns, tunnels and chambers of the huge limestone cave.
-Continue on to the resort town of Nyuanshwe, which will be our base for the next few days as we explore Inle Lake.
+The drive will take you to the resort town of Nyuanshwe which will be our base for the next few days as we explore Inle Lake.
 Due to the extremely high volume of tourists currently visiting Inle Lake we are not always able to secure our preferred accommodation.
 At times like these we may need to stay in a property with a lower room standard than in other destinations on this trip.

-Start the day by heading out in a motorised boat to witness local life on the lake.
-You'll see fisherman who use a distinctive leg-rowing technique on their boats, floating tomato plantations and cottage industries such as silversmiths, weavers and cigar makers.
-If you're lucky, you might even see the floating market which circles the lake every five days.
+Start the day by heading out in a motorised boat.
+You'll see local life on the lake, including fisherman who use a distinctive leg-rowing technique on their boats, floating tomato plantations and cottage industries such as silversmiths, weavers and cigar makers.
+If you're lucky, you might even see the rotating market which circles the lake every five days.
 Here you can buy traditional wares produced by the locals.
 Stop for a home-cooked lunch at a village near the lake and sample the regional specialties.
 Visit Phaung Daw Oo Paya, the most religious site in the region and take a quick look inside at the various images of Buddha.
 You can also see a golden barge which is used during Phaung Daw Oo festival.
-Make a few more stops at local villages to meet the locals, then head back to Nyaungshwe.
+Make a few more stops at local villages to meet the locals, then head back to your accommodation in Nyaungshwe.

 Inle Lake at leisure